Dario-Lloshi-Development-LLC/NurMakkah/BUILD_INSTRUCTIONS.md

 3. Dependencies: `flutter pub get`
 4. Build logs for specific error messages

-The app is now ready for distribution and use by Hajj pilgrims worldwide! 🕌
+The app is now ready for distribution and use by Nur Makkah pilgrims worldwide! 🕌